avinashpujala/av_segmentation/README.md

 The code also allows the user to download videos from online sources, upload videos from local stores, draw ROIs, and train the network on new video data.
 Libraries for extracting images and audio signals from videos, for mixing sound sources to produce new training data, for converting audio timeseries to Short-Time Fourier Transform (STFT) representations are included.

-Contains scripts for downloading AVSpeech dataset, 720p/360p videos with 25fps and audio at 44.1kHz.
+Contains scripts for downloading AVSpeech dataset,720p/360p videos with 25fps and audio at 44.1kHz, as well other datsets (e.g. Audioset)
 This part of the code has been adapted from Nabarun Goswami's code at https://github.com/naba89/AVSpeechDownloader